 (ii) there is new evidence that can be substantiated, including exceptional circumstances, which was not known at the time and may have affected the outcome had it been known and that there is a valid reason for not making it known at the time.

-Submitting a Grievance
+Submitting a grievance

-In most cases, a paper-based review is enough to establish a case for grievance.
+In most cases, a document-based review is enough to establish a case for grievance.
 However, if your case is particularly complex your case may be considered at a hearing.
 If so, it will be a panel of three members of Council will hear your case, you will be invited to attend with a friend or representative, which is advisable (see Section 2 of the Statutes, which sets out who is entitled to accompany you) and there will be a full exchange of documentation no less than 7 days in advance.

 Alternatively, the Secretary to Council may determine how your case should be resolved.